Proper restraints for children riding in motor vehicles depend on the child's age and size. Restraints to keep a child safe in the car include:

 Infant and child safety seats come in many shapes and sizes.
 Some are not compatible with certain vehicles.
 The best child safety seat for a family is the one that is easy to use for the parents or caregivers, fits in the vehicle's seats, is compatible with the vehicle's seat belts, and is the proper size for the child.
 The American Academy of Pediatrics has a series of specific recommendations for the use of child safety seats:

-Children should face the rear of the vehicle until they are at least 2 years of age.
+Children should face the rear of the vehicle until they are at least 2 years of age or preferably until they reach the maximum height or weight allowed by the seat.
 This is to reduce the risk of cervical spine injury in the event of a crash.
 Infants who outgrow their car safety seat recommended by the manufacturer can use convertible seats, but must still be rear-facing.

 A rear-facing car safety seat must not be placed in the front passenger seat of any vehicle equipped with a passenger-side front air bag.
 This practice prevents the risk of death or serious injury from impact of the air bag against the safety seat.